 a.
 Trees having a DBH of 5 inches or greater within the area between 25 feet and 100 feet of the Alafia River bank may need to be removed for construction of the pipeline lateral and such construction in support of a certified electric power generating facility would constitute a case of overriding public interest for purposes of Section 3.5.3.3.(4).

 b.
-Planting of replacement trees or preservation of significant or essential upland habitat, if required, may not be possible on-site, i.e., within the boundary of metering station site or the pipeline right-of-way.
-If required, planting of replacement trees and/or preservation of significant or essential upland habitat may be accomplished off-site in accordance with Section 3.5.3.4.2.6.
+Planting of replacement trees or preservation of significant or essential upland habitat, if required, may not be possible onsite, i.e., within the boundary of metering station site or the pipeline Right-of-Way.
+If required, planting of replacement trees and/or preservation of significant or essential upland habitat may be accomplished offsite in accordance with Section 3.5.3.4.2.6.
 As provided in Section 3.5.4 of the Hillsborough County Land Development Code, the Licensee may contribute money as approved by the County under generally applicable criteria, to the Environmental Restoration Fund in lieu of or as part of the tree replacement requirements of this Condition.

 c.
 Criteria, exceptions or exemptions in Section 3.5 for utility installation or installation of utility lines, such as Section 3.5.3.4.1.2.4 concerning setbacks, Section 3.5.3.5.2 concerning retention of natural plant community vegetation, and Section 3.5.3.4.2.2.4(c) concerning protection of xeric and mesic habitats shall be applicable to the natural gas pipeline lateral.